jasdumas/jasdumas.github.io/_posts/2016-06-30-tracking-commute.md

 >  “When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarely, in your thoughts advanced to the stage of science.” - [William Thomson, 1st Baron Kelvin](http://www.goodreads.com/quotes/166961-when-you-can-measure-what-you-are-speaking-about-and)

 So with previous exposure to [IFTTT](https://en.wikipedia.org/wiki/IFTTT), which is a free web-based service which creates recipes that connect the digital and physical world in the realm of IoT (Internet of Things), I set out the create a recipe that would use my iPhone's location services and a google spreadsheet for tracking timestamps to and from work.
 I established a perimeter around my work location in the IFTTT application and specified that I wanted the arrival and departure time from that area.
-Back in November I only intended for this recipe to be a plan b if I had forgot how many hours I had worked for my timesheets.
+Back in November I only intended for this recipe to be a plan b if I had forgot how many hours I had worked for my time sheets.
 In the interest of becoming more informed about the entirety of my work hours and after accumulating approximately 258 check-ins over the last 7 months on the google spreadsheet, I set out to extract some meaning and tangible statistics to understand how often I was working.

 For this project analysis I used the [`googlesheets`](https://github.com/jennybc/googlesheets) package by Jenny Bryan which is a Google Spreadsheets R API, **dplyr** for tidy data forms and **ggplot2 and plotly** for interactive graphics.

 Here is the resulting visualization:

-<iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~jasdumas/54.embed"></iframe>
+<iframe width="700" height="600" frameborder="0" scrolling="no" src="https://plot.ly/~jasdumas/54.embed"></iframe>

 From the graph above, it is pretty clear when I switched from being a part-time intern to a full-time data scientist in early April.
 Also its interesting to see when I started to work a compressed work week in early June.
 I unfortunately sometimes walk to lunch events that inadvertently exit my location services out of the original perimeter and also when traveling through Hartford to visit family in New York.